-Policy FLU-5P: The Town will revise existing site review standards to include management of the waste stream to promote the reduction, recycling and reuse of waste materials.
+Policy FLU-5L: The Town will manage the waste stream to promote the reduction, recycling and reuse of waste materials.

-Policy FLU-5Q: The Town will advocate the use of building materials proposed for use that are more environmentally approporiate through the site review process.
+Policy FLU-5M: The Town will advocate the use of building materials proposed for use that are more environmentally appropriate through the site review process.

-Policy FLU-5R: The Town will utilize the sibdivision review process and the site plan review process to improve site orientation for reduction in solar gain and to take advantage of prevailing winds to the maximum extent possible.
+Policy FLU-5N: The Town will utilize the subdivision review process and site plan review process to improve site orientation for reduction in solar gain and to take advantage of prevailing winds to the maximum extent possible.

-Policy FLU-5S: The Town will establish LEED Neighborhood "green standards" or similar criteria when reviewing subdivision and site plans through the Land Development Regulations.
+Policy FLU-50: The Town in accordance with the Land Development Regulations will utilize LEED Neighborhood "green standards" or similar criteria when reviewing subdivision and site plans.